Soltari/UI_Splash_Screen/README.md

 # This package contains the following items:

-* doc: A little document showing how to use this class and the results it provides.\n
+* doc: A little document showing how to use this class and the results it provides.
-* src/main: A Main class which can be executed to show an example of the working class.\n
+* src/main: A Main class which can be executed to show an example of the working class.
-* src/resources: A folder containing a Creative-Commons image.\n
+* src/resources: A folder containing a Creative-Commons image.
 * src/splash: The SplashScreen class itself.

 # Usage: